 While many people think that chickens want to be in the sun all the time, that is not true!
 Close observation of chickens reveals that they seek out shady areas between 10 AM and 2 PM.

-Forcing the chicken to go out of its comfort zone of shade causes them to decrease in egg production and harms their health.
+Forcing the chickens to go out of their comfort zone of shade causes them to decrease in egg production and is harmful to their health.
+I mean, would you want to bake in the sun all day?

 Mistake #3: Not providing adequate protection from predators.